Wednesday, June 25, 2025

 Tuesday, September 3, 2024

-Anna's health & operation - A domestic challenge
+Anna's health & Operation - A domestic challenge

 Anna suffered chronic stomach ache for over 2 decades and never had a second meal a day from 1960 to 1980, it was a normal practice for all six of us and amma to have our dinner without him.
 If at all any attempt was made he used to suffer, resulting in gastric problem followed by vomiting.
 This led to irritation and violent nature some times.
 Neither he could stand his mother because of her attitude.
 All attempts of treatment were in vain and never wanted to get operated fearing the risk and family responsibility.